rsantacroce/sidepool/tasks.md

 ### setup, bootstrap and cpumining

-    DOING - store shares and relevante information from mining
-    - improve the default shares calculation
-    - improve user authentication for the pool with authorization and authentication
+    DONE - store shares and relevante information from mining DONE - implement the default (pps) shares calculation DOING - improve user authentication for the pool with authorization and authentication

     - DONE setup bitcoin signet, pool (range distribution and template provider), translator proxy
     - DONE integration with cpuminer with user (handling messages)